Markham family discovers dismembered remains in visiting relative's luggage, police say

 Markham police said they are working with federal law enforcement and police in Kentucky, and have not identified the victim pending notification of next of kin and positive identification through dental records.

-A murder warrant has been issued in Kentucky for after Martin is extradited.
+A murder warrant has been issued in Kentucky for Martin after he is extradited.